tizonia/docker-tizonia/README.md

 > NOTE: The Tizonia process running inside the container needs 'rwx'
 > permissions on this directory.

+The script also bind mounts the host's '$HOME/.cache' to allow debug logs to be written to disk.
+For example, gmusicapi logs for Google Play Music can be found at '$HOME/.cache/gmusicapi/log/gmusicapi.log'

 Once the script is in your path, and the permissions of '$HOME/.config/tizonia' have been changed, just use the usual Tizonia commands: